 About Social Analytics

-- Network Referrals: As your content is shared and people come to your site, it's important to understand how visitors from different social sources engage with your site.
+- Network Referrals: As your content is shared and people come to your site, it's important to understand how users from different social sources engage with your site.

 - Conversions: Shared content URLs become the entry points into your site, driving traffic from social sources.
 Measuring the conversion and monetary value of this traffic will help you understand the impact of Social on your business.